-If the outcome of a conference with the Superintendent or designee is not to the complainant's satisfaction or if the time for a response has expired, the complainant may submit to the Superintendent or designee a request to place the matter on the agenda of a future Board meeting.
-The request shall be in writing and must be filed within seven days of the response or, if no response is received, within seven days of the response deadline.
+If the outcome of the conference at Level Two is not to the employee's satisfaction or if the time for a response has expired, the employee may submit an appeal to the Board of Trustees in writing on a form provided by the District with the Office of Legal Services as outlined in Board Policy GF (Exhibit) within ten days following receipt of a response or, if no response is received, within ten days of the response deadline.

-The Superintendent shall inform the complainant of the date, time, and place of the meeting.
-The presiding officer shall establish a reasonable time limit for complaint presentations.
+The Superintendent or designee shall inform the employee of the date, time, and place of the Board meeting at which the hearing will be held.

+The Superintendent or designee shall provide the Board with copies of the employee's original grievance, all responses, and any written documentation previously submitted by the employee and the administration.
+The Board is not required to consider documentation not previously submitted or issues not previously presented.

+The presiding officer may set reasonable time limits for both parties.
+The Board shall hear the grievance and may request a response from the administration.
 The District shall make an audiotape record of the Level Three proceeding before the Board.

-The Board shall hear the complaint and shall then make and communicate its decision orally or in writing at any time up to and an audiocluding the next regularly scheduled Board meeting.
+The Board shall then make and communicate its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
+If the Board does not make a decision before the next regularly scheduled Board meeting, the administration's decision at Level Two is upheld.

-\For Complete Copies of District Policies DGBA (LOCAL) AND GF (LOCAL), please contact Buddy Bonner, Assistant Superintendent for Employee Services, at 469-948-8032, or access the policies on the District's website at www.lisd.net.
+For Complete Copies of District Policies DGBA (LOCAL) AND GF (LOCAL), please contact Melissa Cobb, Chief Human Resource Officer, at 469-948-8003, or access the policies on the District's website at www.lisd.net.

-APPENDIX II
+Appendix II